Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-2-cursor-parents.md

     Previously when you were using the starting console, it was automatically focused, so you didn't have to worry about that.
 Only the focused object receives keyboard input.
 If the `container` was focused, `console1` still wouldn't receive keyboard input, even though it's a child object.
 This is a common mistake developers make with SadConsole, they forget to **Focus** the console or object to receive keyboard input.

-When you run the code, you'll see a screen similar to the following, try typing with the keyboard and clicking the mouse:
+When you run the code, you'll see a screen like the following, try typing with the keyboard and clicking the mouse:

 ![child console with cursor displayed](images/part-2-cursor-parents/cyan-cursor-console.png)

 ## Add a child to the first console

 When children are added to a parent, they draw on top of those parents.
-Right now the object hierarchy of `Game.Instance.Screen` consists of two objects.
+Right now, the object hierarchy of `Game.Instance.Screen` consists of two objects.

 ```text
 - container